bitaggregat/bitTree/README.md

 | SPI-CIPO (MISO)   |                     SPI |        B-4 |          12 |                            - |
 | SPI-COPI (MOSI)   |                     SPI |        B-3 |          11 |                            - |
 | SPI-Clock         |                     SPI |        B-5 |          13 |                            - |

+### Schematic and project files

+The [schematic](./hardware/bitTree-Schematic.pdf) and the project files are located in the *hardware*-subdirectory.
+For additional information refer to the [Hardware README.md](./hardware/README.md).

 ## Updating the bitTree application